July 18, 2022 by Lazer Brody

 The hypocritical parent commands his or her child, “Don’t do as I do; do as I say!”
 That parent doesn’t know the ABC’s of educating children.

-The Torah commands us to teach our children to "talk about them" – them, the words of Torah – constantly.
-We would think that the command should say, 'you shall teach them to your children to talk about them, while they sit in your home, while they walk on the way, when they lie down,' and so forth.
-This is the seemingly logical way of teaching our children to live a life of Torah values, by speaking about and internalizing Torah and its teachings from morning to night, in everything they do.
+The Torah commands us to teach our children to “talk about them” – them, the ethics of Torah – constantly.
+Would it not ne more logical if the Torah commanded, ‘you shall teach them to your children to talk about them, while they sit in your home, while they walk on the way, when they lie down’?
 Yet, surprisingly, the Torah instructs the parent to teach them to discuss Torah while he or she sits in the home, walks on the way, and the like.
-What's the message that the Torah is conveying here?
+What’s the message that the Torah is conveying here?